AgentLoneStar007/AgentLoneStar007/README.md

 Another good form of contact is my email: `contactagent.3gxdf@simplelogin.com` (Alias of my real email, obviously.)

-If you need to encrypt the email, for some reason, here's my public PGP key:
+If you need to encrypt the email for some reason, here's my public PGP key:
 <details>
 <summary>PGP Key</summary>
 <br>